Ride report Harley-Davidson Heritage Classic 114

-The Harley-Davidson Heritage Classic 114 model year 2019 is standing in front of me in the new military style and is supposed to accompany me on an exciting tour to the southwest of Europe.
-We set off on the journey with my buddy Hermann and his E-Glide Screamin Eagle.
+The Harley-Davidson Heritage Classic 114 The new 2019 model year is standing in front of me in the new military style and is to accompany me on an exciting tour to the southwest of Europe.
+Together with my buddy Hermann and his E-Glide Screamin Eagle, I'm off on my journey.

-And somehow the Heritage fits like a glove, because it's supposed to go south via the east coast of Spain.
-Afterwards we drive to the other side to Portugal to spend the weekend in Cascais at the Harley-Davidson Portugal Rally.
-The tour continues along the west coast north to the Picos de Europa National Park in northern Spain.
-Afterwards we go to France, Brittany and Normandy to Omaha Beach.
+And somehow the Heritage fits like a glove, because we're heading south along the east coast of Spain.
+Then we head to the other side to Portugal to spend the weekend at the Harley-Davidson Portugal Rally in Cascais.
+The tour continues north along the west coast to the Picos de Europa National Park in northern Spain.
+We then head to France, Brittany and Normandy to Omaha Beach.

 Video report on the Heritage Classic

-This year is the 75th anniversary of D-Day in Normandy and we want to see this place of history.
-Appropriately, I set out on this special tour Harley-Davidson Heritage Classic 114cui
+This year the 75th anniversary of D-Day at the Normandy and we want to see this place of history.
+In keeping with this, I went on the legendary Harley-Davidson Heritage Classic 114cui set off on this special tour.

-The travel report will follow later, now it's about the experiences and the touring suitability of the Harley-Davidson Heritage Classic model series 2019 .
-I drove the Heritage Classic for 4 weeks at the beginning of June for around 10,000 kilometers and can say that it surprised and thrilled me.
+The Travelogue will follow later, now it's about the experiences and the Touring suitability the Harley-Davidson Heritage Classic model range 2019.
+I drove the Heritage Classic from the beginning of June for 4 weeks over approx. 10.000 kilometers and can say in advance that it surprised and delighted me.

 The LED light is a new benchmark

-I was particularly excited about the light output; I know the LED lighting technology and light output from the Road Glide, which really impressed me.
-Harley-Davidson has given it the new reflector LED headlights, the additional fog lights give it the military look that is very successful at Harley and give it a certain camouflage look.
-Camouflage is a keyword that particularly applies to them.
+I was particularly excited about the light output, as I am familiar with the LED lighting technology and light output from the Road Glide, which really impressed me.
+Harley-Davidson has given it the new reflector LED headlights, the additional fog lights give it the very successful Harley military look and give it a certain camouflage look.
+Camouflage is a keyword that particularly applies to it.

 10,000 kilometers with the Harley-Davidson Heritage Classic

-The model from the Softail series is listed at the bottom of the list, but it performed so successfully in the 10,000 kilometer test that it should definitely be represented in the higher touring class.
+The model from the Softail range is listed at the bottom of the list, but it performed so well in the 10000 kilometer test that it should definitely be represented in the higher Touring class.

-It has the powerful 114cui engine, a touring screen, side bags and the new reflector LED headlights.
-You can't buy this in the next larger class at the Road King.
+It has the powerful 114cui engine, a touring windshield, side bags and the new reflector LED headlights.
+You won't find this on the Road King in the next larger class.

-Only the Road King Special had the 1.9 liter engine installed, but no touring screen and no additional reflector lighting.
-You could retrofit it, but that would be too easy and would cost extra.
+Only the Road King Special has the 1.9 liter engine, but no touring screen and no additional reflector lighting.
+It could be retrofitted, but that would be too easy and would cost extra.

 Why the comparison between the Heritage Classic and the Road King series?

-The Road King is a proven tourer that can be used to cover long distances, something I didn't exactly expect from the Heritage.
+The Road King is a proven tourer that can be ridden long distances, something I didn't expect from the Heritage.

+The beautiful Predecessor model from 2016 is more at home on country roads and gets thirsty above 120 km/h.
 The new Heritage Classic 114cui is in a completely different class in the 2019 model year.
-Anyone who drives them during test drives will be able to confirm this.
+Anyone who test drives it will be able to confirm this.

 With its 94 hp, the Milwaukee-Eight engine has plenty of power in every situation.

-Anyone who enjoys straight-line running on long journeys at 120 km/h and 2700 rpm and needs a little pressure to overtake can calmly request the 155 Newtons from the torque cellar in 6 gear, which is immediately available via the electric throttle cable.
+If you enjoy straight-line driving at 120 km/h and 2700 rpm on the long haul and need a bit of pressure to overtake, you can easily call on the 155 Newton from the torque cellar in 6th gear, which is immediately available via the electric throttle cable.

-Compared to the previous model, the tank also has 18.9 L, with the only difference being that, depending on driving style, more than 300 kilometers can now be driven.
+Compared to the previous model, the tank also has 18.9 liters, with the only difference being that you can now drive more than 300 kilometers, depending on your driving style.

-If you push it harder, you will still be able to drive around 250 kilometers to the next refueling stop.
+If you push it harder, you will still be able to drive about 250 kilometers to the next fuel stop.

 Very low fuel consumption

-According to the Euro measuring method EC134/2014, Harley-Davidson states a consumption of 5.6L per 100 km, which is more than realistic.
-Despite driving quickly, I used even less.
-My consumption on the tour was between 5 and 7 liters per 100 kilometers.
+Harley-Davidson states a consumption of 5.6L per 100 km according to the Euro measurement procedure EC134/2014, which is more than realistic.
+I consumed even less, despite riding quickly.
+My consumption on the tour was between 5 and 7 liters per 100 kilometers driven.

 Everything is set for touring

-The biggest surprise for me is the comfortable seating position.
-On our tour to Spain we drove 800 kilometers on the first day and over 1000 kilometers on the second.
+The biggest surprise for me is the comfortable riding position, on our tour to Spain we rode 800 kilometers on the first day and over 1000 kilometers on the second.

-When everything was run in, including the driver, we drove over 1,400 kilometers in the third day.
-You only do that with a real tourer, otherwise you'll be completely exhausted by the second day at the latest and I was still feeling great in the evening.
+When everything was broken in, including the driver, we drove over 1400 kilometers on the third day.
+You can only do that with a proper tourer, otherwise you're completely exhausted by the second day at the latest and I was still feeling great in the evening.

-The Heritage is limited from around 175km/h, but that is not the speed for the classic Harley rider.
-Your area is the 120/130km/h at 2700 rpm and plenty of reserves.
+The Heritage is limited from approx. 175 km/h, but this is not the speed for the classic Harley rider.
+Its territory is 120/130 km/h at 2700 rpm and plenty of reserves upwards.

-She wants to be broken in and used!
+It wants to be run in and used!

-After a mileage of around 5,000 kilometers, it increased in performance and from around 7,000 not only did the exhaust slowly take on a different character, but also the engine.
+After a mileage of approx. 5000 kilometers, its performance increased even more and from approx. 7000 not only the exhaust slowly took on a different character, but also the engine.
 The new Milwaukee-Eight engine sounds noticeably nicer after a few thousand kilometers.

-The chassis is also firmer and gives a great impression in all situations.
-While in the previous series you were a freeloader in every traffic roundabout, the issue has now been resolved.
+The suspension is also firmer and made a great impression in all situations.
+Whereas in the previous series you were a footboard grinder in every traffic circle, this is now a thing of the past.

-The new Heritage can now boast an inclination of 27.3 degrees on the left side and 28.5 degrees on the right side.
+The new Heritage can now boast a lean angle of 27.3 degrees on the left side and 28.5 degrees on the right side.
+I've only ever had it start to drag in a really sporty riding style when cornering.

 The saddlebags have a mind of their own.

-I couldn't get used to the saddlebags at first, they almost drove me crazy at the beginning because the clasp only wanted to close directly with a twist.
+I couldn't get to grips with the saddlebags at first, they almost drove me mad at the beginning because the fastener would only close directly with a pinch.

-But that has changed.
-After using it intensively for four weeks, the lid now falls straight into the lock at the end of the test when I close it for the first time.
+But that has changed, after I used it intensively for four weeks, the lid now falls straight into the lock at the end of the test the first time I close it.

-On my journeys with the Heritage I experienced an extreme ride; I was caught in a storm with heavy rain on the motorway.
-The rain had no effect on the saddlebags; the inner hard shell remained dry, as it did on other trips in the rain.
+On my trips with the Heritage I experienced an extreme ride, I got caught in a thunderstorm with heavy rain on the highway.
+The saddlebags were not affected by the rain and the inner hard shell remained dry, as it did on other rainy rides.

-The name of the Heritage is still the same, but the technical changes and the chassis in particular set a milestone in the era of the Heritage Classic.
+The name of the Heritage is still the same, but the technical changes and the chassis in particular set a milestone in the Heritage Classic era.

-The Harley-Davidson Keyless Go system is very simple, as long as the FOB is always with the driver, you don't have to worry about anything.
-As soon as you get close to the Harley, the alarm system and immobilizer are automatically deactivated so that you can drive off straight away.
+The Harley-Davidson Keyless Go system is very simple, as long as the FOB is always with the rider, you don't have to worry about anything.
+As soon as you get near the Harley, the alarm system and the immobilizer are automatically disarmed so that you can drive off immediately.

-It works the same way when parking, just always pay attention to the FOB.
+This works in the same way when parking, just always keep an eye on the FOB.
 If it gets lost, there is an emergency function to unlock the machine manually with a number key.
 This is described in the manual.

-The new fat 130 tire size on the front wheel
+The new fat 130 tire dimension on the front wheel

-At the front, the Heritage Classic has a 130 Dunlop tire , which is quite powerful.
-This ensures that the Softail pulls straight across the track.
-Nothing can upset her so quickly, but she is still very easy to control when cornering.
-The 150 mm tire from Dunlop is installed at the rear of the Harley-Davidson Heritage Classic.
+At the front, the Heritage Classic has a 130 Dunlop tires, which is quite powerful.
+It ensures that the Softail pulls straight across the track.
+Nothing can upset it so quickly, yet it is very easy to control when cornering.
+At the rear, the Harley-Davidson Heritage Classic is fitted with 150 Dunlop tires.

-I know the feeling of the Forty-Eight, which also shines with the wide tires at the front.
+I know the feeling from the Forty-Eight, which also shines at the front with the wide tire.

-The Dunlop tire with the Harley-Davidson lettering on the side fits her perfectly in every situation, whether in the rain, corners or driving on the highway, the tire provided a lot of safety and good contact with the road in every situation.
+The Dunlop tire with the Harley-Davidson lettering on the side fits her perfectly in every situation, whether riding in the rain, cornering or on the highway, the tire provided a lot of safety and good contact with the road in every situation.

-USB is finding its way into the Softail class
+USB finds its way into the Softail class

-On the front left of the frame, the Heritage Classic has a USB port that is powered by the new 48 amp alternator.
+At the front left of the frame, the Heritage Classic has a USB port, which is powered by the new 48 amp alternator.

-If you put a holder on the handlebars, you can power your cell phone or mobile navigation device.
+If you install a holder on the handlebar, you can supply your cell phone or mobile navigation device with power.
+However, caution is advised if the cell phone has an optical image stabilizer.

 (Observe the legal requirements of the respective countries)